-If you struggle to save (and want to avoid debt), use supermarket Christmas Saving Clubs to spread the cost – many also pay a bonus at Christmas time.
+If you struggle to save, use supermarket Christmas saving cards to spread the cost – many also pay a bonus at Christmas time.

 We all know that Christmas happens on the same day each year, but it can still really put a dent in your budget if you haven’t prepared.